Great thrill for me to be here each and every day talking to you about things that matter most.

 The slackers, the first thing they do is slack off when they find out that everybody's being paid the same.

-And then if the guy sets up an incentive program where some people start to make more, that's the beginning of his troubles because he has set this up as everybody's gonna be the same.
+And then if the guy sets up an incentive program where some people start to make more, that's the beginning of his troubles because he has set this up as everybody's going to be the same.

-So if somebody gets a $10,000 raise, everybody better, or there's gonna be hell to pay.
+So if somebody gets a $10,000 raise, everybody better, or there's going to be hell to pay.

-And if he ever makes more than $70,000 himself, all these people praising him to the end of the world on Twitter and Facebook are gonna come for him with the long knives.
+And if he ever makes more than $70,000 himself, all these people praising him to the end of the world on Twitter and Facebook are going to come for him with the long knives, accusing him of being a hypocrite.

-Probably a publicity stunt here, even though everybody involved is uh is denying that.
+Probably a publicity stunt here, even though everybody involved is denying that.

-But the idea that that people would not think this is a great thing in this country, this day and age, the way things are trending, particularly on social media, makes uh perfect sense.
+But the idea that people would not think this is a great thing in this country, this day and age, the way things are trending, particularly on social media, makes perfect sense.

 Remember V. Stiviano?

-Um what was that helmet she wore when after the story broke and she's coming, the visor, the uh like a fireman's visor or something she was wearing to protect her identity, try to be anonymous coming out of Sterling's house.
+What was that helmet she wore after this story broke and she's coming the visor, like a fireman's visor or something she was wearing to protect her identity, try to be anonymous coming out of Sterling's house.

-She's the one that that moved in with Donald Sterling, The uh worst human being in America for a time, who also for a time owned the Los Angeles Clippers until they took it away from him because he was a racist.
+She's the one that moved in with Donald Sterling, the worst human being in America for a time, who also for a time owned the Los Angeles Clippers until they took it away from him because he was a racist.

-Anyway, a Los Angeles judge yesterday ruled that V.Stiviano will have to pay 2.6 million dollars to Sterling's wife.
+Anyway, a Los Angeles judge yesterday ruled that V.Stiviano will have to pay $2.6 million to Sterling's wife.

-Judge Richard Fruin awarded Shelley Sterling most of the nearly three million dollars that she had sought.
+Judge Richard Fruin awarded Shelly Sterling most of the nearly $3 million that she had sought.

 The ruling comes nearly a year after V. Stiviano's recording of Sterling made racially offensive remarks, bounced him from the NBA, cost him the ownership of the team.

-Shelley Sterling's lawyers used other recordings to show that he bought Stiviano a house, a Ferrari and other things.
+Shelly Sterling's lawyers used other recordings to show that he bought Stiviano a house, a Ferrari, and other things.

-And in the recordings on Steviano's phone, she and the 80-year-old billionaire are heard discussing how to shield gifts from his wife.
+And in the recordings on Stiviano's phone, she and the 80-year-old billionaire are heard discussing how to shield gifts from his wife.

-If I ever put anything controversial, if I ever rip somebody in an email, I'm saying an email back and forth with uh a Catherine or with a friend, and I happened to rip somebody in the email, I put an asterisk right after the complaint.
+If I ever put anything controversial, if I ever rip somebody in an email, I'm saying an email back and forth with a Catherine or with a friend, and I happen to rip somebody in the email, I put an asterisk right after the complaint.

-At the end of the email, the asterisk is defined as if this email ever goes public, I didn't say what it says above.
+The end of the email, the asterisk is defined as, if this email ever goes public, I didn't say what it says above.

 If this email is ever subpoenaed or part of a subpoena is released, I didn't say that.